SWOOP: Top-k Similarity Joins over Set Streams: Maintaining the Join Result

 \subsection{Efficient Lower Bound Computation}

 The skyband lower bound $lb(t,k)$ (cf.\ Section~\ref{sec:stock-lower-bound}) is the similarity of the $k$-th pair in $S$ at some future time $t>\indextime$.
-It is used during candidate generation and is evaluated for each entry in the inverted lists until the stopping condition is reached.
+It is used during candidate generation and is evaluated for each entry in the index lists until the stopping condition is reached.

-A straightforward implementation scans $S$ and returns the $k$-th pair $p$ that satisfies $e_p \ge t$.
+A straightforward implementation scans $S$ and returns the $k$-th pair $p$ at time $t$ that satisfies $e_p \ge t$.
 This takes $O(|S|)$ time, which is too expensive since the lower bound needs to be computed for each pre-candidate.
-We exploit the fact that $\stock$ is minimal and use the end time index $E$ to retrieve the $k$-th pair at time $t$ efficiently.
-Since the end time index does not store similarities, we need to establish a connection between $E$ and $S$.
+We exploit the fact that $\stock$ is minimal and use the end time index $E$ to retrieve the $k$-th pair at time $t$.
+The following theorem establishes a connection between $E$ and $S$ that is leveraged for the efficient computation of the skyband lower bound.

-\begin{lemma} Let $t\geq t_J$ be a timestamp, $e_p\geq t$ the end time of the first pair $p$ in $E$ that ends at $t$ or later, $v$ be the rank of $p$ in endtime index $E$.
-If stock $S$ is minimal, the $k$-th pair in $S$ at time $t$ is $S[k+v-1]$. \end{lemma}
+\begin{theo} Let $t\geq t_J$ be a timestamp, $p$ the pair in $E$ with the smallest timestamp such that $e_p\geq t$, and $v$ the rank of $p$ in endtime index $E$.
+If stock $S$ is minimal, then the $k$-th pair in $S$ at time $t$ is $S[k+v-1]$. \end{theo}

 \begin{proof} By induction on $v$.
 Pair $p=E[1]$ covers the interval $\indextime \leq t < e_p$ and is the first pair to end; in this interval, the $k$-th pair in $S$ is $S[k+v-1]=S[k]$.
 Assumption: The $k$-th pair in $S$ during the interval $[t, e_p)$ is $S[k+v-1]$.
 Note that $p$ is in the top-$k$; otherwise $p$ could be removed (which is not possible in a minimal stock).
 Assume unique end times in $E$: The pair $E[v+1]$ defines the next interval.
 Since $p$ is now invalid, the next element in the stock, $S[k+v]$, is promoted to become the $k$-th pair in $S$.
 Now assume the general case of $n$ entries in $E$ with the same end time: $v$ is always the position of the first of these entries in $E$.
 The pair $E[v+n]$ defines the next interval, invalidating the former top-$k$ entries $E[v]$ to $E[v+n-1]$ and promoting $S[k+v-1+n]$ to rank $k$ in $S$. \end{proof}